@traversable/valibot

 Compared to the rest of the library, it's fairly "low-level", so unless you're doing something pretty advanced you probably won't need to use it directly.

-const toString = vx.fold<string>((x) => {
+const fake = fold<Fake>((x) => {

-// 𐙘____𐙘 this type parameter fills in the "holes" below
+// 𐙘__𐙘 this type parameter fills in the "holes" below

 switch (true) {